 Walter Binstead, the chief bell ringer was preparing for his moment of glory when his team would begin the bazaar with a glorious tune.
 In the evening he would meet a group of visiting confreres and ring with them the joyful seasonal changes.
 As he closed the door behind him, there was little doubt he wouldn’t be expecting what was going to happen next.

-He realised that the visiting bell ringers wouldn’t have arrived and decided to see who was in the church.
+He realised that the visiting bell ringers hadn’t arrived yet, and decided to see who was in the church.